-The Francis Wolves are an 8-piece instrumental funk juggernaut from Brisbane, Australia.
-It’s true, The FW's ain’t your typical suit wearing funk band: their style is a melting pot of genres, delivered via an ‘all in’ fuzzed out wall-of-sound.
-Ferocious horns and a brooding rhythm section, matched by ominous organ and infectious congas will transport you to a Sergio Leone film set by way of the dance floors of Africa.
+The Francis Wolves are an 8-piece instrumental garage soul juggernaut from Brisbane, Australia.
+It’s true, the FWs aint your typical suit wearing funk band: their style is a melting pot of genres, delivered via an ‘all in’ fuzzed out wall-of-sound.
+Ferocious horns and a brooding rhythm section matched by ominous organ and infectious congas will transport your very being to a Sergio Leone film set by way of the dance floors of Africa.

-The Francis Wolves’ debut album graciously tips its hat to The Budos Band, Fela Kuti, The Stooges, Dick Dale and even The B-52’s.
-Producer Donovan Miller (FOREVR/No Anchor) captured the raw sounds of The FW’s in the studio, producing 33 tight minutes of grimy, sweat-inducing grooves that will leave you loose and wanting more.
+The Francis Wolves’ debut album graciously tips it’s hat to the Budos Band, Fela Kuti, The Stooges, Link Wray and even the B-52s.
+Producer Donovan Miller (FOREVR/No Anchor) captured the raw sounds of the FWs in the studio, producing 33 tight minutes of grimey, sweat inducing grooves that will leave you loose and wanting more.

-After selling out of their first release, a double A-side 7inch single and playing a smattering of shows in QLD’s South-East, The Francis Wolves’ debut album is destined to leave in it’s wake a spate of melted faces and new fans.
+After selling out their first release, a double A side 7inch single and playing a smattering of shows throughout Australia, The Francis Wolves’ debut album has left it’s mark; melted faces and new fans.

 THE FRANCIS WOLVES

 08. There Goes The Francis Wolves